 Source: http://web.archive.org/web/20140709193720/http://www.newtown.k12.ct.us/Portals/Newtown/District/docs/BOARD%20OF%20EDUCATION/BOE%20Budgets/2012-2013%20Budgets/2012-13%20Approved%20Budget7-12-12.pdf

-Gee, that’s a whole lot of money to spend on a “toxic waste dump” (according to Wolfgang Halbig) that is somehow also being used as storage (according to Maria Hsia Chang).
+That’s a significant amount of money to allocate for a ‘toxic waste dump’ (as Wolfgang Halbig puts it) that is simultaneously somehow also being used for storage (according to Maria Hsia Chang).

 Newtown before and after school programs, 2012-2013: